 As a Piedmont Farm Tour Volunteer, you’ll staff CFSA registration tables at the farm of your choosing.
 Your main mission is to get visitors checked in and oriented and help us make sure everyone steps through foot dips and uses hand-washing devices at farms with animals.
 Doing this frees up the the farmer to do walking tours and show people their farm.

-Each volunteer receives a free, limited edition tour t-shirt crafted by Linda Fullwood at Weaver Street Market and a free button to take the tour the day you aren’t volunteering.
+Each volunteer receives a free, limited edition tour t-shirt crafted by Linda Fullwood at Weaver Street Market and a free button to take the tour on the day that you aren’t volunteering.
 Remember: Your button is your car pass – good for a full carload of people.

-How to sign up with Volunteerspot:
+How to sign up with SignUp, our volunteer site:

 Here’s what you need to know on the day you volunteer:

-Email Leah Joyner, CFSA’s Education Coordinator
+Email Katie Hume, CFSA’s Education Coordinator